Can you imagine what life would have been like 100 years ago?

 – Rep. William Kent (I-CA) 12 Jan.
 2015

 But at the heart of the issue in 1915, what males were really afraid of was change.
-A social construct that had existed since the beginning of time placed women subservient to men, and men, understandingly so, were not willing to give up their perceived power.
+A social construct that had existed since the beginning of time placed women subservient to men.
+And naturally, men were not willing to give up their perceived power.

-Slavery is something that has existed for thousands of years.
-It was a common practice for the rich or well-educated to own slaves under the presumption that minorities from other countries or cultures did not deserve the rights usually affixed to white Europeans, both inside and outside of the United States.
+In the infancy of the United States, it was a common practice for the rich or well-educated to own slaves under the presumption that minorities from other countries or cultures did not deserve the rights usually affixed to white Europeans.

-Today, slavery is viewed as a barbaric practice.
-We are able to look back at the actions of the people of the past and come to the conclusion that they were wrong.
 But merely pointing out blatant wrongness in history does not fix or change anything.
-We must seek to understand why people did the things they did, said the things they said, and thought the things they thought in order get a better grasp on how to solve similar problems in the future.
+We must seek to understand why people did the things they did, said the things they said, and thought the things they thought in order get a better idea of how to solve similar problems in the future.

 In this instance, slave owners that relied on slave labor were more interested in their own abilities as business owners to make profits than they were in the health, well-being, and equal treatment of the slaves they owned.